 10.1: Code of Conduct:

-AHPCA Board members must represent unconflicted loyalty to the interests of the membership.
+AHPCA Board members must represent unconflicted loyalty to the interests of the Organization, or declare a conflict.
 Board members shall exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

 a) Board members will commit to reading all materials in advance of meetings.